-When you say "tin", are you using slang, and actually referring to steel sheet material?
-Or do you mean the element tin?
-Because, no, the element tin does not rust; in fact, nothing can rust except iron and iron products like steel because rust is iron oxide, which you cannot create without iron.
+When you say "tin", are you using slang, and actually mean steel sheet metal?
+Or do you really mean the element tin?
+Because, no, tin does not rust; in fact, nothing can rust except iron and iron products like steel because rust is iron oxide, which you cannot create without iron.
 Do you actually mean "Is it practical for me to deliberately and in controlled fashion make steel sheet metal rust for decorative applications?"
 If so, yes, and this thread and the previously referenced similar threads are about doing that.

 Ted Mooney, P.E.
 RET